 I want to raise children who understand the importance of running their own race.
 People who don’t need to post their acquired material items on social media to gain approval.
-I want them to be confidant in who God made them to be as original, interesting, one-of-a-kind human beings.
+I want them to be confident in who God made them to be as original, interesting, one-of-a-kind human beings.

-Talk to your kids about not believing the hype they see on social media and how we should strive to live a better life off screen than the one we portray online.
+Talk to your kids about not believing the hype they see on social media and how we should strive to live a better life off-screen than the one we portray online.

 4. NO… to things we adults can afford

 Why are kids without jobs walking around in designer shoes, ordering gourmet coffees with expensive iPhones in their back pocket?
-Few teens earn a paycheck these days, yet they have all the perks of hard working, wage earning adults.
+Few teens earn a paycheck these days, yet they have all the perks of hard-working, wage-earning adults.
 It blows my mind.
 Remember back in the day, if we didn’t have the cash in hand, we weren’t doing it or buying it period.
 Let’s channel some of that old school mentality, shall we?

-Kids use phone apps to catch rides from strangers and even have meals or iced coffee drinks delivered to them, all on their parents dime.
+Kids use phone apps to catch rides from strangers and even have meals or iced coffee drinks delivered to them, all on their parents’ dime.
 I’ve seen it with my own eyes people.
 Begin saying no to wants that you can afford but that your child cannot.
 Perhaps that may just catapult them into wanting to get a job and learn the value of hard work through earning their own cash.
 Just a crazy thought.

 5. You can do hard things